matthewb66/detect_rescan/README.md

 The script provides some options in addition to the standard Synopsys Detect arguments as follows:

     --quiet         - Hide Synopsys Detect standard output and other non-essential script notifications.
     --report        - Use to extract summary values after the scan completions including number of policy violations and counts of component vulnerability, license and operational risks identified.
     --markdown      - Write a project summary report to the blackduck.md file created in the project folder.
     --reset         - Force a scan irrespective of the previous scan data/time and then update the scan data.
     --detectscript=mydetect.sh - Use a local specified copy of the detect.sh script as opposed to downloading dynamically from https://detect.synopsys.com/detect.sh.
+    --sigtime=XXXX  - Specify the time (in seconds) used to determine whether a Signature scan should be uploaded (default 86400 = 24 hours).

 # REPORT OUTPUT